davidkpiano/sassport-reference/README.md

 }
 ```

 Only the CSS you reference will be output.
+You can use extended referenced selectors in the same way as you would use any other extended selector.